kubernetes/minikube/site/content/en/docs/Reference/Commands/kubectl.md

 ### Overview

-Run the kubernetes client, download it if necessary.
+Run the Kubernetes client, download it if necessary.

 ### Usage